-Mike Killingbeck, Product Manager with ConnectWise Automate, says many end users aren’t regularly patching their operating systems or third-party software, picking and choosing what to patch — or just putting it off because they don’t have time — then when their system breaks they call an MSP.
-Although not the ideal scenario, that situation may set the stage for a conversation about how your business can keep their systems up to date with Patch Management as a Service.
-“It’s a pretty easy sale once the end customer understands how you can prevent problems from happening again,” Killingbeck says.
+Many end users aren’t regularly patching their operating systems or third-party software, picking and choosing what to update – or just putting it off because they don’t have time – then when their system breaks, they call an MSP.
+Although not the ideal scenario, that situation may set the stage for a conversation about how your business can keep its systems up to date with Patch Management as a Service.

 Must-Have Patch Management Solution Features

-To build an efficient and profitable patch management practice, Killingbeck suggests that the solution you choose includes the following features:
+To build an efficient and profitable patch management practice, the solution you choose includes the following features:

-Automation — Killingbeck says he’s encountered MSPs who aren’t automating patch management to the fullest extent, and, as a result, have full-time employees dedicated to the task.
-“The costs of labor are much higher than costs of an automation solution,” he comments, “and you absolutely need a toolset that allows you to be proactive with patching and lessen the administrative burden.”
+Automation – Some MSPs aren’t automating patch management to the fullest extent and, as a result, have full-time employees dedicated to the task.
+Automation is much more cost-effective than labor.
+Further, tools that help you be proactive with patching can lessen administrative burdens.

 Automated patch management tools will communicate with vendors – in some cases for both OS and third-party software – to find new patches, eliminating the need to do that research on your own.

-Third-party patching—Killingbeck says your Patch Management as a Service offering needs to do more than patch at the operating system level.
-Third-party software can also need to be patched to correct a security vulnerability or a bug that’s affecting performance.
+Third-party patching – Your Patch Management as a Service offering needs to do more than patch at the operating system level.
+Third-party software can also be patched to correct a security vulnerability or a bug affecting performance.
 Your solution should give your team the same automation capabilities for third-party software as for the OS.
 A dashboard that your technicians and help desk can use to quickly see the status of a client’s patches is also a helpful feature.

 Your Success Depends on More Than a Feature-Rich Solution

-MSPs also need to do their due diligence to understand the relationships between servers, workstations, VM hosts and VM guests, so that patches won’t interfere with productivity.
-“Things are changing constantly,” Killingbeck comments.
-“We need to keep up with them.”
+MSPs must also do their due diligence to understand the relationships between servers, workstations, VM hosts and guests so that patches won’t interfere with productivity.
+The challenge, as IT environments continue to change, is to keep up with them.